hammidbinaejaz/Corodo/README.md

 **Problem:** When entering a new field or learning a new skill, we often struggle to find a well-structured, step-by-step roadmap that outlines what to learn and how to progress.

-**Solution:** AI Career Pilot provides a **Roadmap for Success**, a customized learning and skill development plan that guides users through acquiring the necessary skills and certifications for their desired career.
+**Solution:** Corodo provides a **Roadmap for Success**, a customized learning and skill development plan that guides users through acquiring the necessary skills and certifications for their desired career.

 ### 4. Ineffective Interview Preparation